EiTaNBaRiBoA/AsyncScene/README.md

 ### Example

-Check the provided `example.tscn` scene for a practical demonstration of how to use the AsyncScene tool.
+Check the provided example folder for a practical demonstration of how to use the AsyncScene tool.

 This readme provides a basic overview of the AsyncScene tool and its usage.
 You can further customize and extend this tool to suit your specific needs.